 Most people know about concussions in athletes, active children and young adults.
 But concussions aren’t limited by age or physical activity.
 Increasingly, older adults are being diagnosed with concussions and other brain injuries — typically due to falls.

-Often, those head injuries are overlooked in the elderly, says Alicia Puskar, PsyD, a clinical neuropsychologist with the UPMC Sports Medicine Concussion Program.
+Often, those head injuries are overlooked in the elderly.
 The medical community is only beginning to recognize the frequency of concussions in older adults.

 Never Miss a Beat!

 Thank you for subscribing!

 You are already subscribed.